 In Figure 6 we plot the impulse responses of all variables over time at selected horizons, i.e. the contemporaneous responses, the responses after one year and the responses after five years.
 Again, we can observe that the response of government spending has remained relatively stable over time.
-The impact multiplier on output was slightly below one in the period 1980-1985, it increased above one in the period 1985-1990, and it then decreased to values below 0.5 until 2008.
+The impact multiplier on output was slightly below one in the period 1980- 1985, it increased above one in the period 1985-1990, and it then decreased to values below 0.5 until 2008.
 At a horizon of five years the multipliers on output and consumption tend to have declined substantially from values between -0.7 and -1 in the 1980s to values between -1.4 and -1.7 in the recent decade.
 In general the output multiplier follows the movements of the multiplier on private consumption.
 The initial reaction of the interest rate was negative until around 1999-2002, and it turned positive afterwards.
 The medium to long run response of the interest rate has also increased over time.
-A stronger response of the nominal interest rate expansion-thus seems to have contributed to the observed decline in spending multipliers.
+A stronger response of the nominal interest rate-consistent with a less accommodative stance of monetary policy towards the fiscal expansion-thus seems to have contributed to the observed decline in spending multipliers.

-We also investigate the time-varying effects of government spending shocks on a broader set of macroeconomic indicators, adding one at a time private investment, net taxes, the real wage and the HICP to the estimated VAR.
+We also investigate the time-varying effects of government spending shocks on a broader set of macroeconomic indicators, adding one at a time private investment, net taxes, the real wage and the HICP based inflation rate to the estimated VAR.
 Figures 7 and 8 show the estimated state-dependent impulse responses.
-We observe a small positive short-term effect of spending shocks on private investment, and a medium to long-term crowding out.
+We observe a small positive short-term effect of spending shocks on private investment and a medium to long-term crowding out.
 Similarly as the multipliers on output and consumption, the multiplier on private investment was larger in the first part of the sample.
 Yet the decline in the estimated multiplier has started to take place somewhat later after the year 2000.
 We note that the reaction of net taxes to government spending shocks has remained comparably stable over time, and throughout the response is smaller than 1% of GDP indicating that the primary deficit has always increased due to the spending shock.
 A smaller overall fiscal expansion can thus not hold as an explanation for smaller spending multipliers.
 The response of the real wage shows more time variation.
 It was positive for several quarters after the shock throughout the sample, but we observe a larger initial reaction and a more persistent response in the first part of the sample.
 In general the real wage response is similar to the consumption response and it was strongest towards the end of the 1980s.

-The response of prices has remained relatively stable over time.
-Since the nominal interest rate reacts more strongly to government spending shocks, this implies that the real interest rate has tended to increase more due to spending shocks.
+The initial response of inflation was close to zero over the whole sample, but we observe a stronger response over the medium term during the 1980s and most of the 1990s.
+Since the nominal interest rate reacts more strongly to government spending shocks, this result implies that the real interest rate response has tended to increase over time.
 Agents save more and consume and invest less which means that private demand decreases.
 Firms respond by decreasing output.
 If prices are sticky, real wages tend to increase after an expansionary spending shock but given a weaker response of private demand they seem to have done so less in more recent times.
 Disposable income would therefore respond less strongly to the fiscal expansion and if liquidity constraints play a role, consumers would tend to consume less which reinforces the negative effect on private demand.
 This and other possible determinants of the observed time variation in spending multipliers will be addressed further in Section 5.